As a piano teacher, I strive to offer the same things to my students that my wonderful music teachers offered me – AND

 These teachers encouraged me to take every opportunity to find my strengths and accentuate them and find my weaknesses and improve upon them.
 To this day, I try to do the same for my students while continuing to push my own boundaries.

 As a piano teacher, I feel I have a responsibility to do the same things for my students which my music instructors did for me.
-I work hard to give each piano student a tool box filled with theory and technique and knowledge of styles and history; but I also give them a shove in the direction where they can apply the life skills they learn in lessons to their own interests and dreams no matter where they end up in life.
+I work hard to give each piano student a tool box filled with theory and technique and knowledge of styles and history; but I also help point them in the direction where they can apply the life skills they learn in lessons to their own interests and dreams no matter where they end up in life.

 I was enamored by the piano LONG before I took piano lessons.

 In the small town I grew up in, a lot of homes had old pianos – the big heavy kind from the 1800’s – sitting in corner, broken keys covered in dust.
 Nobody seemed to actually know how to play them, yet they kept them in their homes anyway.
 They were mysterious to me, and the rare times I was allowed to let my teeny fingers dance across the keys, I felt a strong connection to the instrument and the sounds coming out of it.